mattolan/RT_OD/README.md

 This project is an object detection and alerting program.

+It accepts an RTSP feed from a security camera and enhances the camera feed by detection people inside the feed.
+If a person is detected the application can send a text message to a defined phone number with the detection image attached.
+For example if you are monitoring the RTSP feed of a camera by a an entrance door you can get an alert sent to a cell phone (or multiple cell phones) when a person walks up to the door.

+The program supports defining a detection box over the RTSP feed so that only people with the defined area trigger a detection.
+For example if the camera covers the street and a box is defined over the front door step it will only alert once a person is on the front door step.

+It also supports setting a time period where alerts can be send.
+For example at night only.

+This program will run on Windows, Linux, Nvidia Jetson Nano or Raspberry Pi 4.

+Alerting depends on having the following 3rd party accounts connected via API Keys
+- Twilio (Pay as you go Account)
+- DropBox (Free account or Paid)
+- Email

 Installation

 This document will walk you through setting up this project and configuring the components required